wp-plugins/social-locker/readme.txt

 = Key Features =

+**3 social buttons**.
+Facebook Like, Twitter Tweet, Google +1.
+More social buttons are available in the premium version.

-* Any URL to like/tweet/+1.
+**Any URL to be liked/tweeted/+1ed**.
 You can set any URL that will be used to share for social buttons.

-* SEO friendly.
-Locked content is still available for search bots (Google, Bing, etc).
-* Analytic tools.
-The plugin comes with built-in analytics tools to track how users interact with the locker and which channels bring the most traffic.
+**Built-in advanced analytics** The Social Locker plugin comes with built-in, advanced analytics tools in order to track how users interact with the lockers.
+Easily identify which lockers on which pages are out-performing others, how to optimize your lockers and what you could do differently to improve your results.

-* Highly customizable.
-The plugin provides a considered html markup that allows you to create your own style for the locker.
-* Remembers users who already unlocked your content (via local storage and cookies).
-* Compatible with all the popular browsers.
-* Locks any type of content: text, videos, images, links, forms and more.
+**Attention-grabbing styles & effects.** The plugin comes with a set of impressive, polished styles which create interest and attract attention.
+They are nicely animated and don’t look obtrusive.

+**SEO friendly.** Your locked content is still visible for search bots for better SEO by default.
+Of course you can turn off this feature.

+**4 Types of Locks.
+Lock any content manually via shortcodes or setup batch lock via one of 3 powerful modes (“Skip & Lock”, “More Tag”, “CSS Selector”).

+**Optimized For Mobile.** We have adapted the plugin for mobile devices.
+Mobile users can obtain access to your locked content as well as desktop users.

+**Fast Loading.** The plugin is well optimized and doesn’t add extra loads on your website.
+Confirmed with tests from the P3 plugin and New Relic.

+**Developer Friendly.** Use the plugin events (Unlock, Lock, Ready) and hooks for customization and creating your own extensions.

 = Need Support, We Got You Covered =